umich-its-ai/langchain-doc-canvas/README.md

 (`doc` support would require libreoffice, so has not been implemented in this library)

-If a course has a MiVideo (Kaltura) "Media Gallery" available, the loader will also index the captions of the media in the gallery.
+If a course has a MiVideo "Media Gallery" available, the loader will also index the captions of the media in the gallery.
 At this time, the loader does not index captions of media embedded in Canvas Pages or other content.